tderflinger/remark-translate/README.md

 Note that any yaml frontmatter fields as defined in `yamlTranslate` options are also translated.

 This library is ESM only, meaning you cannot import it using `require` in a Node application.
+Therefore, you need at a minimum a Node version that supports ESMs.

 ## Testing